Jacob S. Coxey Sr.: Presidential election of 1932

-In the 1932 presidential election, Coxey was considered for the Farmer–Labor Party's presidential nomination; however, Frank Elbridge Webb was instead nominated, with Coxey receiving the party's vice-presidential nomination.
+In the 1932 presidential election, Coxey was considered for the Farmer–Labor Party's presidential nomination at its nominating convention; however, Frank Elbridge Webb was instead nominated, with Coxey receiving the party's vice-presidential nomination.
 Coxey later sought the nomination of the Kansas City-based contingent of the Liberty Party at its July convention, delivering a well-received speech.
 However, the party ultimately nominated Webb, who had been removed as the Farmer–Labor Party's nominee after the party alleged he was a spy for Herbert Hoover.
 Coxey declined to be the campaign's publicity manager and unsuccessfully implored them to make "the money situation" the party's only issue.
 Coxey was promoted to the Farmer–Labor Party's presidential nomination after they were unable to convince Huey Long to replace Webb.
-With Julius Reiter, the mayor of Rochester, Minnesota, replacing him as the party's vice-presidential nominee.
+Coxey ran with Julius J. Reiter, the mayor of Rochester, Minnesota, replacing him as the party's vice-presidential nominee.
 Appearing on the ballot in 16 states, the ticket carried none and received 7,431 votes, most from Minnesota, where the state Farmer–Labor Party was dominant, though Coxey and Reiter did not have the support of the state party.